transdigiware/blockchain/howto/ibp-console-organizations.md

 After your organization is added to a consortium, you can create a channel by using the following steps:

-1. Import the ordering node that hosts the consortium into your console.
-You do not need to be an administrator of the ordering node; but you need to provide the orderer node name and endpoint information in your console.
+1. Import the ordering service that hosts the consortium into your console.
+You do not need to be an administrator of the ordering service; but you need to provide the orderer node name and endpoint information in your console.
 2. Import the MSPs of organizations that you want to add to the new channel into your console in the **Organizations** tab. **Note** that organizations need to be added to the consortium before they can be added to a channel.
 3. Navigate to the **Channels** tab and click **Create channel**.
 This opens a side panel that allows you to specify the channel name, membership, and channel policies.
 You can add any organizations that have been added to the consortium to the new channel.